heptarch/heptarch.github.io/drafts/rbl2.md

-The more I think about creative applied research, the more I feel that my <a href="https://heptar.ch/rbl1/">last assay</a> at the subject missed the mark.
+The more I think about creative applied research, the more I feel that my <a href="https://heptar.ch/rbl1/">last assay</a> at the subject was too optimistic.
 I suggested that it might be possible to do great applied research in a distributed fashion, like open source software development.
-I wish that were true.
+I wish that were true!
 But many of the factors that made Bell a success---focus, mission, creative and intellectual latitude---don't mean much unless they are built into a job description.